-Suspect charged in Germany over Madeleine McCann disappearance - reports
+Suspect charged in Germany over Maddie McCann disappearance - reports

 Earlier today, German daily newspaper Bild was reporting that convicted rapist Christian Brueckner had been made an official suspect, or an "arguido"

-In June 2020, Brueckner, 44, was named by German prosecutors as the man responsible for the three-year-old's kidnap and murder.
+In June 2020, Brueckner, 44, was named by German prosecutors as the man responsible for Madeleine's kidnap and murder.

 But since then, no charges had been brought.